criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 upgrade the chart.

 # New Capabilities
-* support for the 3.4.0 version of LogStream (default version)
+* Support for the 3.4.0 version of LogStream (default version)

 # Deployment